 In 2008, MDxHealth granted to LabCorp a royalty bearing sublicense to the MGMT test (for the North American market only, of indefinite duration, and limited to service testing only).
 To date, the MGMT tests sales by LabCorp remain very limited since the U.S. market use of the test is still essentially for pharmaceutical clinical trials for which the rights have been retained by MDxHealth.
-MDxHealth retained certain rights to develop and commercialize the MGMT test as a companion diagnostic on a worldwide basis, and is in discussions with LabCorp to address further collaboration in this area.
+MDxHealth retained certain rights to develop and commercialize the MGMT test as a companion diagnostic on a worldwide basis.
 In 2007, LabCorp obtained a non-exclusive license to perform laboratory-based diagnostic testing services in North America on prostate tissue samples using selected MDxHealth DNA methylation biomarkers.
 Sales of this prostate test remain limited as LabCorp does not appear to be actively promoting the services or investing resources to sponsor clinical trials further validating the utility of the test.
 In 2008, LabCorp began to commercialize the two afore-mentioned tests in North America.

 2.5.3.
-Research Market
+ResearchMDx Partners